-Dr. Hirshfeld-Becker is Co-Director of the Child Cognitive Behavioral Therapy Program at the Massachusetts General Hospital, Associate Professor of Psychology in the Department of Psychiatry at the Harvard Medical School, and Director of High Risk Studies and Anxiety Research in the Pediatric Psychopharmacology Program at the Massachusetts General Hospital.
+Dr. Hirshfeld-Becker is Co-Director of the Child Cognitive Behavioral Therapy Program at the Massachusetts General Hospital and Associate Professor of Psychology in the Department of Psychiatry at the Harvard Medical School.
 She did her undergraduate work at Harvard University and earned her doctorate in clinical psychology from Boston University.
 Her postdoctoral clinical and research training were completed at the Massachusetts General Hospital.

 Hirshfeld-Becker DR, et al. Cognitive behavioral therapy for 4-7-year-old children with anxiety disorders: a randomized clinical trial.
 Journal of Consulting and Clinical Psychology 2010; 78(4):498-510.

 Hirshfeld-Becker DR, et al. Applying cognitive behavioral therapy for anxiety to the younger child.
 Psychiatric Clinics of North America (in press).

 Call the Massachusetts General Hospital physician referral service at 800-711-4644.

 Mass General accepts most health insurance plans.
 Find out what you need to know before coming to Mass General.

 Driving to Mass General?
 Get driving directions or locate a parking lot on the hospital's main campus.